TurboCartPig/gfxprog/README.md

 [Vcpkg](https://github.com/Microsoft/vcpkg) is a ports like package manager for libraries that is the closest to a sane way of obtaining dependencies on Windows.

+This project uses a vcpkg manifest to specify it's dependencies, Meaning that the dependencies will be automatically downloaded and built on cmake configuration.
+This is a rather new feature of vcpkg so make sure you use a new build.

 Install vcpkg:
 ```bash
 git clone https://github.com/Microsoft/vcpkg.git